Matheus2212/php-friendly-urls-class/README.md

 # PHP-Friendly-URLs
-Class that contols Friendly URL
+Class that controls Friendly URL.
+It is focused on SEO best practices.